 Prospective First Year Applicants (Domestic)

-Prospective international applicants should click here.
+Prospective international and undocumented applicants should click here.

 Applicants applying for Dickinson need-based grant assistance and federal/state aid should complete BOTH the CSS Profile and the FAFSA.

 FINANCIAL AID APPLICATION STEPS

 Follow the steps below if you are a domestic student applying for need-based grant aid from Dickinson for the 2024-25 academic year.
 Because financial aid from Dickinson is awarded on a funds-available basis, all materials must be received by the appropriate admission deadline for institutional need-based aid consideration:

 |Admission Program||Admission and F.A.
 Postmark Deadline||Admission Decision and F.A.
 Notification|

 |Early Decision II||January 15||Late February|

 Step 1: Submit the 2024-25 College Scholarship Service Financial Aid Profile (CSS Profile) to Dickinson using code # 2186 - available after October 1, 2023.
 The CSS Profile Student Guide provides the basic information you need to complete your Profile application.
 Applicants applying for federal or state aid only (not Dickinson need-based assistance) do not need to complete the CSS Profile.
 We encourage all first time applicants to review the CSS Profile FAQs, before completing the CSS Profile.

 Step 2: Complete the 2024-25 Free Application for Federal Student Aid (FAFSA).
 The 24-25 FAFSA will not be available until December 2023.
 We encourage families to file as soon as it becomes available, but no later than February 1st.
 Learn more about the 24-25 FAFSA Simplification.